 Instagram Stories and Facebook Stories have replicated Snapchat’s method with even more success.
 Instagram Stories get over 400 million daily active users.

-There’s a good reason why these content types are so popular.
+There’s simply a good reason why these content types are so popular.

 All three formats—Snapchat, Instagram Stories, Facebook Stories—are ephemeral content.